- Mental Health

 What to Do If You Think You are Mentally Ill

-Getting a psychiatric evaluation is the key to determining the cause of your psychological symptoms and obtaining proper treatment.
+Getting a professional evaluation is a key to determining the cause of your psychological symptoms and obtaining proper treatment.

-The website I have posted above will give you a variety of resources and good information regarding mental illness and mental health.
+The website I have posted above provides an online service to talk to a Christian professional.
 It is important that you learn all you can about how you function.

 Stop Walking on Eggshells / Get Me Out of Here